Fish Fancier YKTTW Discussion

 - Cos, Bish's erstwhile best friend in Sneakers keeps a large tank full of tropical fish.
 No interactions, but combine it with his futuristic tech, his minimalist office, and his armed thugs, and you've got yourself a Bond Villain.

-- The villain of National Lampoon's National Lampoon's Loaded Weapon 1 (played by Tim Curry) keeps a tank full of piranha to show how Bad Ass he is.
+- The villain of National Lampoon's Loaded Weapon (played by Tim Curry) keeps a tank full of piranha to show how Bad Ass he is.
 Then he proves it by sticking his head in the tank and grabbing one with his teeth.

 - Ken in A Fish Called Wanda